Your Supplies...Delivered!

 Overview

-Obstructive sleep apnea is a prevalent sleep disorder characterized by repeated pauses and shallow breathing throughout the night.
+Different types of CPAP masks are essential for managing obstructive sleep apnea, a prevalent sleep disorder characterized by repeated pauses and shallow breathing throughout the night.
 These breathing interruptions can significantly disrupt your sleep quality, leading to daytime fatigue, irritability, and even health complications.

 CPAP (Continuous Positive Airway Pressure) therapy is a highly effective treatment for sleep apnea.
-It utilizes a CPAP machine that delivers pressurized air through a CPAP mask.
+It utilizes a CPAP machine that delivers pressurized air through various types of CPAP masks.
 This pressurized air keeps your airway open during sleep, preventing apnea events and promoting better sleep.

 Different Types of CPAP Masks